ECUdweber/thedanielweber/Angular2-Starter-Project.md

 ```
 Our component structure is similar to our previous one, but we've added a bit of functionality here.
 You will notice our class is no longer empty.
 We've added a variable to track the clicks as well as a function to increment them when the user clicks the button.

-You can display variables from your class in your template using double brackets such as: {{variableName}}
+You can display properties from your class in your template using double braces such as: `{{ variableName }}`

-We bind the button click to our class function using Angulars Event Bindings.
+We bind the button click event to our class function using Angulars Event Bindings.
 ```
 <button type="button" (click)="incrementClicks()">Increment</button>
 ```